 After initially discovering the show I had to share TopGear with my family, and after a while I was able to get a region free dvd player and some dvds from the UK and we would watch the show together. (later we found other ways of getting the shows on to our US television) My mom even thought it was a funny show even though she didn’t care about cars.

 We watched TopGear on most Sundays when I would go home to visit my parents and have Sunday dinner together.
 TopGear was a fixture in our lives from about 2004 until 2012.
 Those were really good times spent together.
 My dad passed away in 2013 at about the same time that I had a baby.
 I haven’t been able to watch much TopGear since. (we’re about 2 years behind on the dvr) My brother is still a loyal fan, and isn’t 2 years behind on episodes because he doesn’t have a toddler.
 We have introduced our son to one or two shows of TopGear and he does like cars. (but he would prefer that it was hosted by Elmo) Maybe some day when he is older we will get the old dvds out and show him all the seasons of TopGear and have that kind of family time again.
+Why do I bother to tell the story about my family watching the show?
+Because it illustrates the kind of connection that TopGear had with so many people all over the world with this particular formula.

 The story doesn’t end there though.